‘Tis the season of gifts, gestures, and being conscious.

 Less Is More

-Prepping up for Christmas can get overwhelming, right from fixing a tree to planning the gifts, finalizing the menu to decorating the house, there is so much that one almost forgets to celebrate the festival’s spirit.
-Don’t get carried away and stuff your house with endless Christmas ornaments and stationery that you might end up throwing anyway.
+Prepping up for Christmas can get overwhelming, right from fixing a tree to planning the gifts, finalizing the menu, to decorating the house; there is so much that one almost forgets to celebrate the festival’s spirit.
+So don’t get carried away and stuff your house with endless Christmas ornaments and stationery that you might end up throwing anyway.

 Before you shop for decorative items, food items, gifts, etc., don’t forget to plan and make a list of everything you need for the Christmas celebration.
 Planning is the key if you want to be mindful of your shopping.